 And finally, a strategic IT plan was created to help with ongoing operations, including detailed documentation so that the entire team could work in lock-step and have best-practice guidelines at their fingertips.

 It can be very difficult for small IT teams to take a step back to do proactive, strategic planning.
-Day to day maintenance and continual interrupts make it all but impossible to find the time to recommend let alone implement new solutions.
+Day-to-day maintenance and continual interruptions can make it all but impossible to find the time to recommend, let alone implement, new solutions.